Russia prevents WADA from finding doping data in Moscow lab

-MOSCOW (AP) — The World Anti-Doping Agency says its team is returning from Moscow empty-handed after Russian authorities prevented it from accessing key doping data held at a laboratory there.
+MOSCOW (AP) — World Anti-Doping Agency inspectors are leaving Moscow empty-handed after Russian authorities prevented them from accessing key doping data that the country's authorities had agreed to hand over.

-WADA reinstated the suspended Russian Anti-Doping Agency in September on the condition Russian authorities hand over lab data which could allow many past doping offenses to be prosecuted.
+WADA reinstated the suspended Russian Anti-Doping Agency in September on the condition Russian authorities hand over lab data, which could help confirm a number of violations uncovered during an investigation that revealed a state-sponsored doping program designed to win medals at the Sochi Olympics and other major events.

-However, WADA says its delegation "was unable to complete its mission within the prescribed time" after Russia unexpectedly demanded its equipment was "certified under Russian law."
+But Friday, WADA said its delegation "was unable to complete its mission" because Russia unexpectedly demanded its equipment be "certified under Russian law."
 WADA says the demand wasn't raised at earlier talks.
+The deadline to turn over the data is Dec.
+31.

-WADA says team leader Toni Pascual will now prepare a report on the failed mission but the team could yet return by the Dec.
-31 deadline if Russia resolves the issue.
+WADA says team leader Toni Pascual will now prepare a report on the failed mission.
+The WADA compliance review committee that recommended RUSADA's reinstatement will meet Jan.
+14-15, where it could recommend the ban on RUSADA be re-imposed.
+WADA kept open the option of returning to the lab before year's end if Russia resolves the issue.

-WADA adds its team "stands ready to proceed with the full data extraction should the matter be resolved by Russia expeditiously."

 Russian Sports Minister Pavel Kolobkov told local media the WADA team would return, but there was no word on the date and no mention of the issue raised by WADA.